Devonport, Tasmania: Advancements in transportation and infrastructure (1930s–1950s)

-The 1930s brought notable advancements in transportation and infrastructure with the introduction of the motor car and modern roadworks.
+Throughout the 1930s, Devonport saw advancements in transportation and infrastructure following the introduction of the motor car and modern roadworks.
 Street sealing projects were undertaken, main roads were upgraded, and the movement of goods became increasingly efficient across northern Tasmania.
-Constructed by Hansen Yuncken, the Ovaltine factory opened in 1943 at Quoiba, south of Devonport, becoming the company’s second-largest manufacturing facility globally to meet demand across Australasia and Southeast Asia.
+Constructed by Hansen Yuncken, the Ovaltine factory opened in 1943 at Quoiba, south of Devonport, becoming the company's second-largest manufacturing facility globally to meet demand across Australasia and Southeast Asia.

 The post-war decades also saw the arrival of other major manufacturing enterprises.
 Tootal Broadhurst Lee established a weaving mill at Devonport in 1949, later expanding production through the 1950s.
 Known locally as “Tootals”, the factory was later operated by Australian Weaving Mills, producing textiles and towels for national distribution.
 In East Devonport, Tascot Templeton Carpets became a major carpet manufacturer, employing more than 150 workers until its closure in 2010.

 In November 1952, the opening of the aerodrome at Pardoe marked a new era in regional air travel, with regular airline services linking Devonport to Victoria.
 Destined for Melbourne, the first freight aircraft departed carrying a 11,600 lb load of Ovaltine.

-In 1955, Gordon Edgell & Sons purchased the former Heinz cannery at Quoiba, establishing a significant food-processing plant that later became one of Tasmania’s largest processors of peas and other vegetables.
-The factory continues to operate under Simplot Australia, producing frozen vegetables for the Edgell and Birds Eye brands and remaining one of the city’s largest employers.
+In 1955, Gordon Edgell & Sons purchased the former Heinz cannery at Quoiba, establishing a significant food-processing plant that later became one of Tasmania's largest processors of peas and other vegetables.
+The factory continues to operate under Simplot Australia, producing frozen vegetables for the Edgell and Birds Eye brands and remaining one of the city's largest employers.